trockenasche/scripts/SAP Transport Import/README.md

 This script is used to add the transports from the list to the import queue and or import them.
 It checks for errors when adding and/or importing and, if necessary, the current transport can be restarted with a different unconditional mode or cancelled.

+It's also possible to add the word "Pause" to the list, to let the import pause at certain position until you press a certain key.

 Everything is written into a log file.